mikrono/tModLoaderWiki_kr_ko/Intermediate-Guide-to-AI.md

-The following guide aims to teach some of the common ways of creating AI for both projectiles and npcs.
-Most things can be used interchangeably between the 2, just remember to replace npc with projectile and vice versa.
+The following guide aims to teach some of the common ways of creating AI for npcs.
+Most things can be used interchangeably between projectiles and npcs, just replace npc with projectile and vice versa.
+Some things cannot, and if there is a projectile alternative, it will be mentioned.

 To start, let's make a basic npc.
 This guide won't cover the things in set defaults, you can look at example mod and the [vanilla field values](https://github.com/tModLoader/tModLoader/wiki/Vanilla-NPC-Field-Values) to get an idea of what to put.
 Most of the AI we make will go into the AI hook, so override that.
 ```cs